 The Secondary PGCE consists of three core modules: two Master’s-level modules, which are assessed through written assignments, and the Professional Practice module, which is assessed by the observation of practical teaching in placement schools.

 Completion of the Professional Practice module and the two level 7 (Master’s level) modules (60 credits) will result in the award of a Postgraduate Certificate of Education (PGCE).
 Completion of the Professional Practice module and one or two level 6 (undergraduate/Bachelor’s level) modules, will lead to the Professional Graduate Certificate of Education (PgCE).

 For more information about the School Direct Chemistry Course please see: (http://www.ucl.ac.uk/ioe/courses/teacher-training/chemistry-school-direct-pgce)

 Students are advised to apply as early as possible due to competition for places.
 Those applying for scholarship funding (particularly overseas applicants) should take note of application deadlines.

-Interviews are carried out by UCL in conjunction with St. Bonaventure's School.
+Initial Interviews are carried out by UCL in conjunction with St. Bonaventure's School.